 According to the U.S. Surgeon General, secondhand smoke is a cause of lung cancer and coronary heart disease, and there is no risk-free level of exposure.
 Currently, 28 states and the District of Columbia have passed comprehensive smokefree laws.
-One state, North Dakota, passed a comprehensive law in 2012.
+No states have approved comprehensive smokefree laws in 2014.

 - Factsheet on Secondhand Smoke Laws

 - Map of States with Comprehensive and Strong Smokefree Laws

 - State Laws Prohibiting Smoking in Government Buildings, Private Workplaces, Restaurants and Bars

 - State Laws Restricting Smoking by Location – provides detailed information on the strength of each state’s smoking restrictions.